 5. Pretribulationism maintains the scriptural distinction between the Great Tribulation and tribulation in general that precedes it.

-6. The Great Tribulation is properly interpreted by pretribulationists as a time of preparation for Israel’s restoration (Deu.
+6. The Great Tribulation is properly interpreted by pretribulationists as a time of preparation for Israel’s restoration (Deut.
 4:29-30; Jer.
 30:4-11).
 It is not the purpose of the Tribulation to prepare the church for glory.

 9. In contrast to midtribulationism, the pretribulational view provides an adequate explanation for the beginning of the Great Tribulation in Revelation 6.
 Midtribulationism is refuted by the plain teaching of Scripture that the Great Tribulation begins long before the seventh trumpet of Revelation 11.

 10. The proper distinction is maintained between the prophetic trumpets of Scripture by pretribulationism.
-There is no proper ground for the pivotal argument of midtribulationism that the seventh trumpet of Revelation is the last trumpet in that there is no established connection between the seventh trumpet of Revelation
+There is no proper ground for the pivotal argument of midtribulationism that the seventh trumpet of Revelation is the last trumpet in that there is no established connection between the seventh trumpet of Revelation 11, the last trumpet of 1 Corinthians 15:52, and the trumpet of Matthew 24:31.
+They are three distinct events.

 Nature of the Church